deepskystacker/DSS/Installers/README.txt

 5. Recognise and use GAIN values in FITS file from CMOS/CCD cameras in a manner similar to how ISO is handled for matching darks, lights etc..
 Please note this is not the same as EGAIN (e-/ADU).
 It refers to the camera's scaling of EGAIN.

-6. Update help files and add a new Dutch version of the help.
-My thanks to Eelko Gielis, Estela Nuñez, Giovanni Benintende, Günter Heberger, José Mozart Fusco, Luc Coiffier, Михаил Тимофеев (Mickle Timofeyev), and Premysl Lukavský for their immense help with all the translation work needed for this release.
+6. Update help files.
+My thanks to Estela Nuñez, Giovanni Benintende, Günter Heberger, José Mozart Fusco, Luc Coiffier, Михаил Тимофеев (Mickle Timofeyev), and Premysl Lukavský for their immense help with all the translation work needed for this release.
+Dutch help is deferred until the next release.

 7. Issue #83: Provide the option to perform NO White Balance processing at all (requested by Ivo Jager for StarTools).